abr4xas/cache-ui-laravel/README.md

 - 🔍 **Interactive search**: Search cache keys by typing text
 - 📋 **List all keys**: View all available keys in your cache
-- 👁️ **Value preview**: See the value of the key before deleting it
 - 🗑️ **Selective deletion**: Delete individual keys without affecting the rest of the cache
 - 🔌 **Multiple drivers**: Supports Redis, File and Database